 - (1) In order to ensure efficient and timely cooperation between competent authorities of home and host Member States information exchange should be two-way, within the respective supervisory competences of those authorities.
-This Regulation should therefore specify the operation procedures, timelines, formats and templates for the exchange of information during going concern situations and liquidity stress situation.
-The Regulation should aim at harmonising reference dates and maximum remittance dates for the information to be exchanged on a regular basis (semi-annually and annually).
-However, competent authorities are expected to exchange information as early as practicably possible without waiting for the maximum remittance dates specified in this Regulation. - (2) Without prejudice to procedures for information exchange set in this Regulation, competent authorities of home or host Member States should inform each other without undue delay about the potential situation affecting the financial stability or functioning of a branch and provide all essential and relevant information regarding such situation.
+Standard formats, templates and operating procedures, including timelines, should therefore be specified for the exchange of information during going concern situations and liquidity stress situation Harmonised reference dates and maximum remittance dates for the information to be exchanged on a regular basis should also be established, providing for information to be exchanged on a semi-annual or annual basis.
+To ensure that the most up-to-date information is exchanged, competent authorities should nevertheless exchange information as early as is practicable without waiting until the maximum remittance dates specified. - (2) Without prejudice to procedures for standard information exchange established in this Regulation, competent authorities of home or host Member States should inform each other without undue delay about any potential situation affecting the financial stability or functioning of a branch and provide all essential and relevant information regarding that situation.

-&lt;sup>3 OJ L 176, 27.6.2013, p.338
+3 OJ L 176, 27.6.2013, p.338.